 Dr. Kate Musgrove retired from Columbus State University in the spring of 2013 as a full professor and as head of the directing program.
 Kate received her BA in theatre from CSU before moving on to earning her MFA in Directing from the University of Virginia and her PhD in Interdisciplinary Studies/Directing at Texas Tech University.
 Kate has directed over 100 shows in both professional and academic settings in Georgia, Texas, Ohio, Iowa, and Virginia.
 Some of her favorite shows include Lonely Planet at Graceland University in Iowa, On The Verge at UVA (with Tina Fey), Keely and Du at Texas Tech, A Tuna Christmas at the Barter Theatre in Virginia (with John Hedges and Will Bigham), Edgar Allan Poe at Emory & Henry College in Virginia, and Dinner With Friends at the Springer Opera House in Georgia.
 Kate directed "Avenue Q" the fall of 2014 with the Columbia Entertainment Company in Columbia, Missouri, and “The Sunshine Boys” at Talking Horse Productions in Columbia.

 JJ Musgrove has a B.A. in theatre from Graceland University in Iowa, a M.A. in theatre from the University of Central Missouri in Warrensburg, Missouri, and a M.S. in business/organizational leadership from Columbus State University in Georgia.
 JJ has acted in community theatre, educational theatre and professionally for over 20 years.
 Favorite roles include "Danny" in Baby at the University of Missouri, "Rick" in The Nerd at UCM, "Benedick" in Much Ado About Nothing at Graceland, and "Tom" in Sundown at The Barter Theatre in Virginia.
 JJ was most recently seen as "King Arthur" in Spamalot at the Columbia Entertainment Company and as “Yvan” in Art at Talking Horse Productions.
-He is the deputy city manager for the City of Columbia, Missouri.
-JJ and Kate Musgrove have co-written 24 plays for Sherlocks.
+He is the director of donor services for the Community Foundation of the Chattahoochee Valley.
+JJ and Kate Musgrove have co-written 20+ plays for Sherlocks.